hapax/hapax.github.io/_posts/2019-07-28-imaginary-time.md

 p_\beta(E) = \frac{1}{Z[\beta]}e^{-\beta E}, \quad Z[\beta] = \sum_{E} n(E) e^{-\beta E}.
 $$

-Here, $n(E)$ is the *density of states*, telling us roughly how many ways the system can be at energy $E$ (more precisely, what volume of classical phase space they occupy).
+Here, $n(E)$ is the *density of states*, telling us how many states have energy $E$.
-The normalisation factor $Z[\beta]$ is called the *partition function*, and it captures all the statistical properties of the system.
+The normalisation factor $Z[\beta]$ is called the *partition function*, and it neatly encodes all the statistical properties of the system.
-For instance, we can extract the average energy of the system using a derivative:
+For instance, the average energy of the system is a derivative of the partition function:

 $$
 \langle E \rangle = \sum_E n(E) p_\beta(E) E = \frac{\sum_E n(E) e^{-\beta E}